INRIA/scikit-learn-mooc/slides/bias_vs_variance.md

 				class="shift-up" width="90%">]

 ???
-Let's now consider an underfitting model: polynomial of degree 1 (which is just linear prediction function).
+Let's now consider an underfitting model: polynomial of degree 1 (which is just a linear prediction function).

 Since the true generative process is non-linear, our fitted prediction function is bound to make prediction errors for some regions of the input space.